Ikergym/MinervaLab/README.md

 Notebooks can be executed directly on [Binder](https://mybinder.org/) just by click on the file paths of the table below.

+You can also access the main page [here](https://mybinder.org/v2/gh/jongablop/MinervaLab/master?urlpath=%2Fapps%2Findex.ipynb).

 <br/>

 ## Structure: